-Is willing to give me personal time every month.
+3. Is available to give me personal time.

 The Bible is packed with promises about God’s power: “Not by might, nor by power, but by my Spirit says the Lord.”
 “Unless the Lord builders the house, its builds labor in vain.”
 “I will build my church…”